ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] Express.js server listens to PORT 5555 after successful connection to MongoDB database.
 - [x] Finish basic Book schema and model.
 For faster functional development and testing purposes.
 - [x] Set up TODO list while completing the company schema and model to get a good view of the requirements of all Company linked business logic.
-- [ ] [MERNSTACK-Start using testing frameworks Mocha and Chai to write automated tests for the endpoints and ensure that the code is working correctly.
+- [x] [MERNSTACK-103] Start using testing frameworks Mocha and Chai to write automated tests for the endpoints and ensure that the code is working correctly.
 - [x] [MERNSTACK-74] Set up `Company` model.
 - [x] [MERNSTACK-65] Create a route to save a new Company document in the database.
+- [x] [MERNSTACK-95] Test companyRouter POST route `/` for saving a new company with Postman.
-- [ ] [MERNSTACK-95] Test companyRouter POST route `/` for saving a new company with Postman.
+- [ ] [MERNSTACK-103] Test companyRouter POST route `/` for saving a new company with Chai and Mocha.
 - [x] [MERNSTACK-66] Create a route to get all Company documents from the database.
+- [x] [MERNSTACK-96] Test companyRouter GET route `/` for getting all companies with Postman.
-- [ ] [MERNSTACK-96] Test companyRouter GET route `/` for getting all companies with Postman.
+- [ ] [MERNSTACK-104] Test companyRouter GET route `/` for getting all companies with Chai and Mocha.
 - [x] [MERNSTACK-67] Create a route to get a single Company document from the database.
+- [x] [MERNSTACK-97] Test companyRouter GET route `/:id` for getting a single company with Postman.
-- [ ] [MERNSTACK-97] Test companyRouter GET route `/:id` for getting a single company with Postman.
+- [ ] [MERNSTACK-105] Test companyRouter GET route `/:id` for getting a single company with Chai and Mocha.
 - [x] [MERNSTACK-68] Create a route to update a single Company document in the database.
 - [ ] [MERNSTACK-98] Test companyRouter PUT route `/:id` for updating a single company with Postman.
+- [ ] [MERNSTACK-106] Test companyRouter PUT route `/:id` for updating a single company with Chai and Mocha.
 - [x] [MERNSTACK-69] Create a route to delete a single Company document from the database.
 - [ ] [MERNSTACK-99] Test companyRouter DELETE route `/:id` for deleting a single company with Postman.
+- [ ] [MERNSTACK-107] Test companyRouter DELETE route `/:id` for deleting a single company with Chai and Mocha.
 - [ ] Actualize, complete and correct Company scheme documentation.
 - [ ] Avoid working with the complex Company scheme in early stage of development.
 Work with Book scheme instead until later when ready.
 - [x] [MERNSTACK-70] Set up GET, POST, PUT and DELETE Book server routes.